rhcad/vgandroid-demo/README.md

 # How to Compile

+## Compile for iOS

+- Cd the `ios` folder of this project and type `./build.sh` or `./build.sh -arch arm64` to checkout and build libraries needed.

+- Open `ios/TestVG.xcworkspace` in Xcode, then run the `TestView` demo app.

+   - `TestView` target using `libTouchVG.a` does not support SVG display.

+   - `TestView-SVG` target using `libTouchVG-SVG.a` and `SVGKit` can display SVG shapes.

+   - To run on device, you may need to change the Bundle Identifier of the demo application, such as "com.yourcompany.TestView", and choose your own development certificate (Code Signing).

 ## Compile for Android

 - Import all projects of this project in eclipse, then run `VGTest` or `vgdemo1` project to view the demonstration.

   - Android SDK version of the projects may need to modify according to your installation.
   - Recommend using the newer [ADT Bundle](http://developer.android.com/sdk/index.html) to avoid complex configuration.

+- You can download the [prebuild libraries](https://github.com/touchvg/TouchVGTest/archive/android_prebuild.zip) and extract to `android/test/libs`.

 -  To regenerate libtouchvg.so and libdemocmds.so, please enter `android` directory of this project, then type `./build.sh` (Need to add the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) installation location to your PATH environment variable).